Letters from China: One, Who is going to appraise the appraiser?

 Certificate Expert

 In one of the popular reality show TV programs, a collector bought a fake antique jade for 30 RMB ( approximately 5 dollars) from a local flea market and asked an appraiser’s opinion.
-The expert concluded it was authentic and estimated it at $50,000, and issued a certificate of authenticity– with $200 processing fee.
+The expert concluded it was authentic estimated it at $50,000, and issued a certificate of authenticity– with a $200 processing fee.
 The expert has been in the appraisal business for more than 10 years and had not the TV show aired to the public, would have been busy issuing more certificates.

-Pan Jian Yuan, the famed antiques district in Beijing has developed its own supply chain system from production, shipping to sales, and also authentication.
+Pan Jian Yuan, the famed antiques district in Beijing has developed its own supply chain system from production, and shipping to sales, and also authentication.
 An auction house manager, who refused to disclose his name, said that dealers here do not need any qualifications except a resale certificate.
-Most of the dealers are more than willing to issue certificates of anthenticity with the items sold to the customers.
+Most of the dealers are more than willing to issue certificates of authenticity with the items sold to the customers.
 Yet if one brings the same item to different appraisers, they are more likely to give different opinions.
 Being different means standing out in the trade, and perhaps it is also the buyer’s interest to have some “alternative” opinions from other experts.

 Study group experts